 Summer is considered a third term in the academic year and uses the same FAFSA and financial information that was used during the preceding year.
-A separate summer application is required (available in March on the MSUM Financial Aid webpage).
 All summer class registrations must be completed by the end of the drop/add period for each class.
 Undergraduate full-time enrollment for summer is 12 credits; graduate full-time enrollment is 8 graduate credits.
 Financial aid is disbursed starting in June based on all registered credits.

-Summer Semester 2017 funding is available in the following programs: Federal Pell Grant, Minnesota State Grant, Work Study, Federal Direct Loans, and private educational loans.
+Summer Semester 2020 funding is available in the following programs: Federal Pell Grant, Minnesota State Grant, Work Study based on availability of funds, Federal Direct Loans, and private educational loans.

-Summer financial aid payments begin June 12; overages available June 14 or after.
-Note: Federal and MN aid will not disburse until June 12 or the start date of your latest class, whichever is later.
+Summer financial aid will apply to your student bill beginning June 22; overages available June 24 or after.
+Note: Federal and State aid will not disburse until June 22 or the start date of your latest class, whichever is later.

-A third 2016-2017 payment is available for summer to students who are eligible.
+A third 2019-2020 payment will be available for summer to students who are eligible.
 Award amounts at each credit level are displayed on your award notice.

 Since there is no summer application this year, let your supervisor know if you wish to work in your current work study position over the summer.
 Your supervisor will notify the Office of Scholarship and Financial Aid who will then determine your eligibility for summer work study.
 You must be registered for at least 6 credits during summer semester.